-1.3.1 Instruments overview
+1.3.1 Instrument's overview

-As introduced above the three core pillars of ECHORD++ were the Experiments, the RIFs, and the PDTI Instrument.
-All three addressed the same objective and thereby gave substance to the project's motto "From Lab to Market:" to extend support to technology providers and technology users, with the aim to provide conditions that facilitate the emergence of robotics innovation.
-Barriers to successful innovation are numerous and difficult to overcome (for instance the infamous "Valley of Death"4), and there exists no pre-made recipe guaranteeing success.
-Within that context, achievements of the Experiments Instrument developed in ECHORD stood out as very positive.
+As introduced above, the three core pillars of ECHORD++ were the Experiments, the RIFs, and the PDTI instrument.
+All three addressed the same objective and thereby gave substance to the project's motto "From Lab to Market:" to extend support to technology providers and technology users with the final goal to provide conditions that facilitate the emergence of robotics innovation.
+Barriers to successful innovation are numerous and difficult to overcome (for instance the infamous "Valley of Death"), and there exists no pre-made recipe guaranteeing success.
+Within that context, achievements of the Experiments instrument developed in ECHORD stood out as very positive.
 That model was extended within ECHORD++ to include additional support towards commercialization.
-The RIF model, which can be thought of as a pilot Instrument for the Digital Innovation Hub model within the Digitizing European Industry initiative, explored a different setup and scope for innovation, directly providing technical expertise and access to robotics equipment to innovators.
-The last technical Instrument discussed, PDTI, explored a novel approach to a notoriously challenging innovation process, Pre-Commercial Procurement.
+The RIF model, which can be thought of as a pilot instrument for the Digital Innovation Hub model within the Digitizing European Industry initiative, explored a different setup and scope for innovation, directly providing technical expertise and access to robotics equipment to innovators.
+The last technical instrument discussed, PDTI, explored a novel approach to a notoriously challenging innovation process, Pre-Commercial Procurement.